tamara-qassem/youtube-gpt/README.md

 Ever found yourself stuck watching a 20-minute YouTube video just to see if it has the answers you seek?
 What if I told you there's a shortcut to enlightenment?
 Welcome to YouTube Genie, your swift portal to unraveling the mysteries of YouTube without the video marathon.

+Here's a snippet of what the YouTube Genie looks like:
 ![YouTube Genie](chat_screenshot.png)